djkoloski/libpd64/README.md

 		}
 		```
 - In `Assets/Magicolo/GeneralTools/Extensions/AudioClipExtensions.cs`
-    - Remove the `true` argument from the call to `AudioClip.Create` on line 27
+    - On line 27, replace the `true, false` arguments in the call to `AudioClip.Create` with just `false`
 - In `Assets/Magicolo/GeneralTools/Extensions/StringExtensions.cs`
     - Change `charInfo.width` to `charInfo.advance` on lines `142` and `166`